WanluLiuLab/T-DeepInsight/README.md

 # TCR-DeepInsight

-The emergence of single-cell immune profiling technology has led to the production of a large amount of data on single-cell gene expression (GEX) and T cell receptor (TCR), which has great potential for studying TCR biology and identifying effective TCRs.
-However, one of the major challenges is the lack of a reference atlas that provides easy access to these datasets.
-On the other hand, the use of TCR engineering in disease immunotherapy is rapidly advancing, and single-cell immune profiling data can be a valuable resource for identifying functional TCRs.
-Nevertheless, the lack of efficient computational tools to integrate and identify functional TCRs is a significant obstacle in this field.

 ## Aims

 We have previously developed [huARdb](https://huarc.net/database) and an [updated version (v2)](https://huarc.net/v2/) currently in developing which collects single-cells immune profiling datasets including linked transcriptome and full-length TCR informations.
 However, one of the main obstacles in using single-cell immune profiling datasets for disease immunotherapy is the absence of a convenient reference atlas to access this information.
 Despite the growing potential of TCR engineering in this area, there is a significant challenge in identifying functional TCRs due to the lack of efficient computational tools to integrate the data.
 Nonetheless, these datasets offer a valuable resource to identify such TCRs and further advance TCR-T technology.